Narrativity

 Directors

-François Jacquesson is a linguist and semiotician at the CNRS.
-He works on the languages of Northeast India and on images and color systems.
-He runs the "Caramel" blog on Hypothèses.
+François Jacquesson is a linguist and semiotician at the French National Centre for Scientific Research (CNRS).
+His work concerns the languages of Northeast India as well as images and colour systems.
+He manages the blog “Caramel” on the platform Hypotheses.

-Vincent Durand-Dastès is professor of premodern Chinese literature at Inalco and lecturer at the University of Geneva.
-He devotes his work to the study of the relationship to religion and the supernatural in narrative literature of the late imperial age.
+Vincent Durand-Dastès is a professor of pre-modern Chinese literature at Inalco and a lecturer at the University of Geneva.
+His work is dedicated to studying the relationship between religion and the supernatural in the narrative literature of the late imperial period.

 590 pages